BenCowen/SparseCoding/README.md

 # UPDATE 9 Sept 2020:
 I tried pulling and running this to find it's incompatible with the latest pytorch, and with Windows.
-I will be updating it imminently and making sure that learnable SALSA is also included.
+I will be updating it over the next week-- it won't run right now.
 -Ben

 # Usage